-Toyin Ojih Odutola creates intimate drawings that explore the complexity of identity as it relates to her personal journey of having been born in Nigeria then moving and assimilating into American culture particularly in conservative Alabama.
-The artist renders life-size paintings in charcoal, pastel, and pencil and employs a distinctive style of intricate mark-making.
+Toyin Ojih Odutola creates intimate drawings that explore the complexity of identity as it relates to her personal journey of having been born in Nigeria before moving and assimilating into American culture in conservative Alabama.
+The artist renders life-size drawings in charcoal, pastel, and pencil while employing a distinctive style of intricate mark-making.
 Her lush compositions expand and turn the genre of portraiture on its head.
-Her subjects have a mysterious quality and are set against decadent environments of domesticity and leisure.
-The shifting of context is an important motif throughout her work, representing the impermanence and precarity of “home” as an emotional and physical sense of belonging.
+Often set against decadent environments of domesticity and leisure, her subjects have a mysterious quality.
+Such shifting of context is an important motif throughout her work, representing the impermanence and precarity of “home” as an emotional and physical sense of belonging.

 The subjects are surrounded by a variety of tapestried landscapes indicative of the diverse locales in which the siblings have resided.
-Delving into ideas of presence, placement, a feeling contentment and complacency in oneself, while expressing the personal attachment for her brothers, the series exemplifies themes simultaneously within the realms of the intimate and the universal.
-The series titles is inspired by an excerpt from Zora Neale Hurston’s Their Eyes Were Watching God (1937): “Love is lak de sea.
+Delving into ideas of presence, placement, and personal attachment, the series exemplifies themes within the realms of the intimate and the universal.
+The series title is inspired by an excerpt from Zora Neale Hurston’s Their Eyes Were Watching God (1937): “Love is lak de sea.
 It’s uh movin’ thing, but still and all, it takes its shape from de shore it meets, and it’s different from every shore.”